U.S. States, Ranked from Least to Most Fun

 Remotely tucked away near the Dakotas and serving mostly as cattle land, Montana isn't considered much fun by WalletHub's measures.
 Its dearth of movie theaters, amusement parks, golf courses and theaters really does it in.

-Then again, Montana does tie with five other states for having the most skiing facilities, and offers excellent access to national parks.
+Then again, Montana does tie with five other states for having the most skiing facilities and offers excellent access to national parks.
+And that nightlife rank is definitely surprising!

 Where to Have Fun: Montana certainly has parks and ski resorts in spades, such as Big Sky Resort for skiing and hiking and Glacier National Park.
 And, if you're looking for one of the most picturesque drives in the country, you'll find it here along Going-to-the-Sun Road.